dskemp/courtdata/content/cases/ot2019/18-1150/index.md

 - "Joshua S. Johnson"
 - "Anthony A. Yang"
 - "Eric F. Citron"
+roles:
+- "on behalf of the Petitioners"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Petitioners"
+- "on behalf of the Respondent"
 tags:
 topics:
 summary: "Under the government edicts doctrine, the annotations beneath the statutory provisions in the Official Code of Georgia Annotated are ineligible for copyright protection."